Skip to main content

 • The third-party action is actively maintained, well-documented and tested (follow the guidance on third party dependencies).

-You can enforce this in the settings for Actions by choosing ‘Allow select actions’ and then ‘Allow actions created by GitHub’ and ‘Allow Marketplace actions by verified creators’ as required.
+You can enforce this in the repo settings: under Actions -> ‘Allow enterprise, and select non-enterprise, actions and reusable workflows’ select ‘Allow actions created by GitHub’ and ‘Allow actions by Marketplace verified creators’ as required.

 Note that for public repositories, the output of workflow runs is visible to everyone.
 Do not use workflows if this output could be considered sensitive.